-Business licensed as required by the location of the provider in South Carolina Certificate (specify):

-Criteria established in SMA provider manual.

-Licensed business is the provider type of this service.
-Providers must be appropriately licensed to do business in the county or municipality where the provider is located in South Carolina.
-Providers must fill orders from their own inventory or contract with other companies for the purchase items necessary to fill the order.
-Providers must notify participants of warranty coverage and honor all warranties under applicable state law, and repair or replace free of charge SMA-covered items that are under warranty.
-In addition, providers must employ adequate staff to coordinate service delivery, package products according to service authorizations, and respond to complaints and grievances received from participants.
+Business licensed as required by the location n of the provider in South Carolina Certificate (specify): Other Standard (specify): Criteria established in SMA provider manua ıl.
+Licensed business is the provider type of this s service.
+Providers must be appropriately licensed to do e the provider is located in South Carolina.
+Providers must ļ act with other companies for the purchase items necessary ants of warranty coverage and honor all warranties under applicable state law, and repair or replace from ee of charge SMA-covered items that are under warranty.
+In addition, providers must employ adequate st taff to coordinate service delivery, package products according to service authorizations, and resp ound to complaints and grievances received from participants. fication of Provider Qualifications Entity Responsible for Verification: SMA Frequency of Verification: Upon enrollment b.
+Provision of Case Management Services to Waiver Participants.
+Indicate how case management is furnished to waiver participants (select one):

-Upon enrollment